Monvithasai/my_new_project/README.md

-🌌 Project Title: “MemoryBridge AI – Reconstructing Lost Memories for Dementia Patients”
+#Project Title: “MemoryBridge AI – Reconstructing Lost Memories for Dementia Patients”

 🧠 Concept
 An AI system that reconstructs fragmented or lost memories for dementia patients using a combination of personal data, historical context, and generative storytelling—creating immersive memory experiences that feel familiar and emotionally resonant.